-As their popularity grows, short-term rentals can be a potentially lucrative real estate asset.
-Here are some key factors to consider before investing in short-term rentals.
+As their popularity grows, short-term rentals can be a lucrative real estate asset.
+Here are some key factors to consider when managing short-term rentals.

 Investing in short-term rentals is on the rise.
-Across the world, online marketplaces like Airbnb and VRBO and vacation rental management companies like Vacasa and Turnkey have enabled investors to efficiently list their properties, find renters, and manage the in’s and out’s of short-term rentals.
-Today, these companies have become household names on par with global hotel chains — and revenue in the vacation rentals segment is projected to reach $15 billion in 2021.
+Across the world, online marketplaces like Airbnb and VRBO, as well as vacation rental management companies like Vacasa and Turnkey, have enabled investors to efficiently list their properties, find renters, and manage the in’s and out’s of short-term rentals.
+Today, these companies have become household names on par with global hotel chains — and revenue in the vacation rentals segment is projected to reach $19.5 billion in 2023.

 One of the biggest perks of investing in short-term rentals is the financial payoff.
-Demand rises during peak tourism seasons, meaning landlords can charge higher rates and enjoy better margins and more cash flow.
-For example, you can potentially get $1,000 of rental income per week on short-term rental property that would have collected $900 per month for long-term tenants — especially when renting during busy windows, like holiday breaks.
+Demand rises during peak tourism seasons, meaning landlords can charge higher rates, resulting in better margins and more cash flow.
+For example, you can potentially get $1,200 of rental income per week on a short-term rental property that would have collected $1200 per month for long-term tenants — especially when renting during busy windows, like holiday breaks.

 Of course, nothing comes without cons.
 Here are five potential drawbacks to consider when investing in short-term rentals and why you might choose to rent your property long-term:

 While prices may spike around busy travel holidays like the Fourth of July and Christmas, seasonality can also mean higher vacancy rates and inconsistent cash flow.
 For instance, a New England beach town rental may get fewer guests during the snowy winter months, and a Houston apartment may see more vacancies during the stiflingly humid summer season.

 If you’re looking for a hands-off investment option, the short-term rental market may not be for you.
 As the landlord, you’ll be dealing with renters, cleaning, and maintenance on a more regular basis — unless you hire a property manager to take this responsibility off your plate, which would cut into your profit margins (more on later in this article).

-Increased guest turnover and higher expectations from vacationing visitors means landlords will have more expenses to keep their property in tip-top shape.
-To this end, many landlords investing in short-term rentals build these costs into the listing price by charging higher rents or additional cleaning fees.
+Increased guest turnover and higher expectations from vacationing visitors mean short-term landlords will incur more rental expenses to keep their property in tip-top shape.
+To this end, many landlords investing in short-term rentals must build these costs into the listing price by charging higher rents or additional cleaning fees.

 By inviting a larger pool of people into your property, you’re also opening the door for potential problematic renters.
 With short-term rentals, you may come across irresponsible guests who mistreat your facilities, are especially noisy, or otherwise leave a bad impression on your neighbors.
-Try to avoid these situations by looking at potential guests’ reviews from other short-term rental hosts, and creating house rules that all guests must agree to.
+Avoid these situations by looking at potential guests’ reviews from other short-term rental hosts and creating house rules that all guests must agree to.

 Ready to invest in short-term rentals?
 Here are nine tips for successfully managing your properties and maximizing your investment:

 If you’re using a vacation rental management platform like Vacasa or Turnkey, you should be all set on the property management front.
-But if you’re simply using a bookings site like Airbnb or VRBO, you may want to hire a reputable property manager.
-Otherwise, be prepared to handle the day-to-day responsibilities yourself — including creating online listings, booking guests, coordinating check-ins, collecting rent, scheduling cleaning and maintenance, and more.
-Remember, build your property management costs into your rent price so you can maintain a positive cash flow right away.
+But if you’re listing your rental using a booking site like Airbnb or VRBO, you may want to hire a reputable property manager.
+Otherwise, be prepared to handle the day-to-day responsibilities yourself — including creating online listings, booking guests, coordinating check-ins, managing tenant communication, collecting rent, scheduling cleaning and maintenance, and more.
+Remember, build your property management costs into your rent price so you can achieve positive cash flow right away.

 Make efforts to try to keep utility bills down — after all, you’re the one paying for them when you manage a short-term rental.
-A few simple and resourceful steps to take include replacing incandescent light bulbs with LEDs, choosing Energy Star appliances, regularly changing air filters (which can collect dust and put stress on your HVAC system), and installing low-flow shower heads in bathrooms.
+A few simple and resourceful steps include replacing incandescent light bulbs with LEDs, choosing Energy Star appliances, regularly changing air filters (which can collect dust and stress your HVAC system), and installing low-flow shower heads in bathrooms.

-Plan and budget for the many costs that come with managing a short-term rental property — including utilities, taxes, rental insurance, furnishings, a regular cleaning service, entertainment subscriptions (cable, Netflix, Hulu), landscaping maintenance, general repairs, basic supplies (toilet paper, bath and laundry products), and welcome baskets.
+Plan and budget for the many costs that come with managing a short-term rental property — including utilities, furnishings, a regular cleaning service, entertainment subscriptions (cable, Netflix, Hulu), landscaping maintenance, repairs, basic supplies (toilet paper, bath products, laundry detergent, etc.), and welcome baskets.
 These expenses typically aren’t part of managing a long-term rental.

 To reduce your liability risk, consider setting up an LLC for your short-term rental business.
 In addition, make sure you have the right rental property insurance coverage to protect your property and furnishings against potential damage or loss.
 To take things one step further, create renter guidelines and house rules to prevent damage and complaints from neighbors.

-Ensure a stress-free tax season by creating a system to track rental income, expenses, and other documentation.
-Open a dedicated bank account for your short-term rental that you use to receive rent payments and pay all related bills.
+Ensure a stress-free tax season by creating a rental property accounting system to track income and expenses and generate accurate financial reports.
+Consider opening a dedicated bank account for your short-term rental that you use to receive rent payments and pay all related bills.
 This will make it much easier to track your properties’ performance while avoiding co-mingling with personal or other business accounts.

-For example, Azibo’s all-in-one financial platform allows landlords to collect rent and pay vendors in one place.
+For example, Azibo’s all-in-one financial platform allows landlords to collect rent, pay vendors, and manage bookkeeping.
 You can also tag expenses by Schedule E category and assign them to specific properties.
-With everything in one place, you’ll maximize the real estate tax benefits and will no longer have to track down a year’s worth of transactions come tax season.
+With everything in one place, you’ll maximize the real estate tax benefits and won’t have to track down a year’s worth of transactions come tax season.

-Wondering if investing in short-term rental properties is right for you?
+Wondering how to manage short-term rental property finances?
 Azibo is here to help.
 Try our free, all-in-one financial platform for landlords today.